 It was wonderful to join many of our students as they returned to the College to receive their results this afternoon.

-Four students have achieved perfect IB scores of 45, which equates to the highest possible ATAR of 99.95.
-Congratulations to Doonya Haputhantrige, Julia Hu, Anjali Jackson and Hazel Thenamkodath for this fantastic achievement.
+Five* students have achieved perfect IB scores of 45, which equates to the highest possible ATAR of 99.95.
+Congratulations to Doonya Haputhantrige, Julia Hu, Anjali Jackson, Hazel Thenamkodath and Faith Woon for this fantastic achievement.

-Further congratulations to four more students who achieved an IB score of 44, equivalent to an ATAR of 99.85.
+Further congratulations to three more students who achieved an IB score of 44, equivalent to an ATAR of 99.85.

 - 22% achieved an ATAR of 99 or above